The best fertility supplements recommended by Fertility Dietitian UK

 Methyl folate vs folic acid

 Prenatal supplements may contain vitamin B9 in its natural form (methylfolate) or its synthetic form (folic acid).
-A risk factor for neural tube defects is to have low folate levels.
-Both forms increase blood folate levels which corrects the risk factor of folate deficiency, but currently, public health guidance recommends folic acid to reduce the risk of neural tube defects.
-If your prenatal supplement contains methylfolate you can safely add 400 mcg of folic acid if you wish.
+A risk factor for neural tube defects is having low folate levels.
+Both forms increase blood folate levels, which corrects the risk factor of folate deficiency, but currently, public health guidance recommends folic acid to reduce the risk of neural tube defects.
+If your prenatal supplement contains methylfolate, you can safely add 400 mcg of folic acid; always discuss with your healthcare provider or fertility expert beforehand.

-Methyl folate may be considered over folic acid in some situations, for example, people who carry the MTHFR gene may not be able to convert folic acid to the active form of folate in the body.
-There is also some evidence to suggest that methyl folate could be explored in situations of recurrent miscarriage or recurrent implantation failure.
+Methylfolate may be considered in some situations, for example, people who carry a mutation in the MTHFR gene may not be able to convert folic acid to the active form of folate in the body as efficiently as those without the mutation.
+There is also some evidence to suggest that methylfolate could be explored in cases of recurrent miscarriage or recurrent implantation failure.
+However, you should discuss this with your healthcare provider.
+This information is not a substitute for individualised medical advice.

 Our other top fertility supplement recommendations